Magnum, P.I.

-Magnum, P.I. is an American crime drama television series starring Tom Selleck as Thomas Magnum, a private investigator (P.I.) living on Oahu, Hawaii.
+Magnum, P.I. is an American crime drama television series starring Tom Selleck as Thomas Magnum, a private investigator (P.I.) living in Oahu, Hawaii.
 The series ran from December 11, 1980, to May 1, 1988, during its first-run broadcast on the American television network CBS.

 Magnum, P.I. consistently ranked in the top 20 U.S. television programs in the Nielsen ratings during the first five years of its original run, finishing as high as number three for the 1982–83 season.
 The series entered syndication in 1986 under the title Magnum in order to differentiate reruns from new episodes still airing under the original title on CBS.

 A remake series of the same name was ordered to series on May 11, 2018, and premiered on September 24, 2018, on CBS.

 Premise

-Thomas Sullivan Magnum IV is a private investigator played by Tom Selleck.
-He lives in the guesthouse of a 200 acre beachfront estate called Robin's Nest, in Hawaii, at the invitation of its owner, Robin Masters.
+Thomas Sullivan Magnum IV (played by Tom Selleck) is a private investigator.
+He lives in the guesthouse of a 200 acre beachfront estate (named "Robin's Nest"), in Oahu, Hawaii, at the invitation of its owner, Robin Masters.
 Ostensibly this is quid pro quo for Magnum's services based upon his expertise in security; the pilot and several early episodes suggest Magnum had done Masters a favor of some kind, possibly when Masters hired him for a case.

-Masters is rarely depicted and is the celebrated author of several dozen lurid novels.
-His voice, heard only in five episodes, was provided by Orson Welles (one last appearance was provided by a different actor, Red Crandell).
+Masters – who is rarely depicted – is the celebrated author of several dozen lurid novels.
+His voice, heard only in seven episodes, was provided by Orson Welles (except for the last, voiced by Red Crandall).

 Magnum lives a luxurious life on the estate and operates as a P.I. on cases that suit him.
 The only thorn in the side of his near-perfect lifestyle is Jonathan Quayle Higgins III, played by John Hillerman.
 An ex-British Army regimental sergeant major, he is on the surface a stern, by-the-book caretaker of Robin's Nest, whose strict ways often conflict with Magnum's more easygoing methods.

-He patrols Robin's Nest with his two highly-trained "lads", Dobermanns named Zeus and Apollo.
+He patrols Robin's Nest with his two highly trained "lads", Dobermanns named Zeus and Apollo.
 Magnum has free use of the guesthouse and the car, a Ferrari 308 GTS Quattrovalvole, but as a humorous aside in various episodes, often has to bargain with Higgins for use of estate amenities such as the tennis courts, wine cellar, and expensive cameras.

 The relationship between Magnum and Higgins is initially cool, but as the series progresses, an unspoken respect and fondness of sorts grows between them.
 Many episodes dedicate more screen time to this "odd couple" pairing after the relationship proved popular with fans.
-A recurrent theme throughout the last two seasons, starting in the episode "Paper War", involves Magnum's sneaking suspicion that Higgins is actually Masters, since he opens Masters's mail, calls Masters's Ferrari "my car", etc. This suspicion is neither proved nor disproved, although in at least one episode Higgins is shown alone in a room, picking up a ringing phone and talking to Masters, indicating they are different people.
+A recurrent theme throughout the last two seasons, starting in the episode "Paper War", involves Magnum's sneaking suspicion that Higgins is actually Masters, for he opens Masters's mail, calls Masters's Ferrari "my car", etc. This suspicion is never completely disproved, although in at least one episode Higgins is shown alone in a room, picking up a ringing phone and talking to Masters, indicating they are different people.